-In 2006, we granted stock options and restricted stock units to purchase 730,035 shares of our common stock, of which stock options and restricted stock units to purchase a total of 429,000 shares were awarded to executives, representing 59% of all awards in 2006.
+In 2007, we granted stock options to purchase 1,688,278 shares of our Common Stock, of which stock options to purchase a total of 1,167,100 shares were awarded to executives, representing 69% of all awards in 2007.
 Our Compensation Committee does not apply a formula for allocating stock options to executive officers.
 Instead, our Compensation Committee considers the role and responsibilities of the executive officers, competitive factors, the non-equity compensation received by the executives and the total number of options to be granted in the fiscal year.